How to Make a Resume: 2024 Resume Writing Guide

 Your resume is a document that encompasses your entire professional journey, showing where you currently are in your career, how you got there, and where you hope to go next.
 Since it’s meant to be a concise brief—often condensed to just one page—that can feel like a lot of storytelling for a small space.

 To make a resume that fully demonstrates your experiences and goals, it’s important to be strategic with the language, format, and sections you include.
-In general, there are three broad steps to making your resume:
+In general, you’ll follow three broad steps to making your resume:

 1. Identifying keywords and important skills